 What we like: Durable, comfortable, and unique organization via expandable side pockets.

-What we don’t: Pricey; disappointing access to the main compartment.
+What we don’t: A bit pricey; disappointing access to the main compartment.

-Mountain Hardwear returned to the backcountry ski world with three new pack designs: The ski mountaineering Snoskiwoski 40, the resort and sidecountry-specific Gnarwhal 25, and the Powabunga 32 here.
+Mountain Hardwear has some fun and functionally pack designs in the ski mountaineering Snoskiwoski 40, the resort and sidecountry-specific Gnarwhal 25, and the Powabunga 32 here.
 Designed to offer convenience and comfort for both resort and backcountry riding, the Powabunga competes with designs like the Black Diamond Dawn Patrol above.
-Like those models, the Mountain Hardwear is primed for day use with a dedicated avy tool compartment and handy backpanel access to the main compartment.
+Like the BD pack, the Mountain Hardwear is primed for day use with a dedicated avy tool compartment and handy backpanel access to the main compartment.
 It also has a supportive suspension system— a steel frame helps distribute the load, while the pivoting hipbelt moves with your body— and durable construction with hardwearing 500-denier Cordura nylon throughout.
 Finally, those who appreciate generous organization will love the zippered side pockets, which expand to accommodate bulkier items like skins, gloves, or a thermos.

 That said, we do have a few gripes with the Powabunga.
-The first is price: $200 is a lot to pay for a relatively unproven design (you can pick up BD’s Dawn Patrol for the same price), which is an immediate demerit for the new pack.
+The first is price: $200 is a bit steep for a less-tenured design, especially considering you can pick up BD’s Dawn Patrol for the same price.
 Second, front entry to the main compartment is limited—you can access it via a small zipper inside the fleece-lined goggle pocket, but we strongly prefer packs with large top-access zippers.
-Finally, the Powabunga lacks an ice axe slot and can’t accommodate a snowboard (it can carry a splitboard, but only when separated).
-These complaints aside, we applaud Mountain Hardwear for creating such a supportive and durable pack, which is enough to earn it a spot on our list for the 2024 season.
+Finally, the Powabunga can’t accommodate a snowboard (it can carry a splitboard, but only when separated).
+These complaints aside, we applaud Mountain Hardwear for creating such a supportive and durable pack, which is enough for us to keep this pack on our list for yet another year.

 See the Mountain Hardwear Powabunga 32